deeplearning4j/deeplearning4j/gettingstarted.md

 * Alternatively, you can bypass MinGW and jcopy the Blas dll files to the right path.
 For example, the path to the MinGW bin folder is: /usr/x86_64-w64-mingw32/sys-root/mingw/bin.

+* Cygwin is not supported.
+You must install DL4J from DOS Windows.

 * Once you've completed these steps, you're ready to start solving problems with Deeplearning4j.

 ###<a name="source">Working With Source</a>